 Slow-cooked chicken that is literally falling off the bone tender!
 Not to mention incredibly moist and bursting with flavor!
 The best part is it comes together in 15 minutes; you just put everything in the crockpot and forget about it for the next 8 hours.

-This is one of my favorite crock pot meals.
+This is one of my favorite crockpot meals.
 It comes together so quickly, and the flavor is AMAZING!
 Not to mention how great your house will smell all day while this chicken is cooking.
-We all need a good list of crock pot or instapot meals to get us through those “way-to-busy” days.
+We all need a good list of crockpot or instant pot meals to get us through those “way-to-busy” days.
 And this one is at the top of my list.
 The flavor is so rich, with so many different layers.
 And the chicken is incredibly moist and literally falling off the bones.

 For this recipe:

-Typically shoyu chicken is made with thighs or a combination of thighs and legs, as well as being bone-in and skin on.
-I highly recommend using chicken with the bones-in and skin on, not only is it delicious but more true to traditional shoyu chicken.
+Typically shoyu chicken is made with thighs or a combination of thighs and drumsticks, as well as being bone-in and skin on.
+I highly recommend using chicken with the bones-in and skin on; not only is it delicious, but more true to traditional shoyu chicken.
 I do trim off the excess fat.

-Really this recipe is as simple as adding all the ingredients to a crock pot or instapot and cooking it on low for 8 hours. **For the instapot, use the slow cook setting and cook on the high heat setting, for at least 8 hours.
+Really this recipe is as simple as adding all the ingredients to a crockpot or instant pot and cooking it on low for 8 hours. **For the Instant Pot, use the slow cook setting and cook on the high heat setting for at least 8 hours.